YuryKabernik/yurykabernik.github.io/_posts/2025-09-10-polymorphic-http-requests-handling.md

 There is a schema object in OpenAPI specification named Discriminator Object.
 It allows us to design an API data contract that could be serialized and deserialized polymorphically matching a named property value to a specific complex type.

-The discriminator is supported in schema definition only when using the composite keywords `oneOf`, `anyOf`, `allOf`.The basic implementation involves `oneOf`/`anyOf` neighboring `discriminator` keyword.
-First, we must explicitly reference all possible component schemas involved in the descrimination under `oneOf`/`anyOf`.
-Than the discriminator object provides details on the property name and a mapping between its value and expected schema.
+The discriminator is supported in schema definition only when using the composite keywords `oneOf`, `anyOf`, and `allOf`.
+The basic implementation involves `oneOf`/`anyOf` neighboring `discriminator` keyword.
+First, we must explicitly reference all component schemas involved in the descrimination under `oneOf`/`anyOf`.
+Than the discriminator object provides details on the property name and relation between its value and component schema.

 ```yaml
 components: